Gamified Virtual World Platform in Australia Integrates Simulation into Higher Education

 Studying dry mathematical models has now become stimulating experiences.
 Rich, immersive, and academically rigorous gamification enables students to actively engage in applying theoretical principles and abstract concepts.

 Virtual World Simulation and Gamification in Education

-UniPlay is the results of 9+ years of research using gamification as a platform for teaching.
+UniPlay is the result of 9+ years of research using gamification as a platform for teaching.
 Through the educational software, all of the traditional teaching materials, such as textbooks and assessments, combined with a video game representation of academic models are provided.
 It can be used standalone or as an enhancement for instruction.
 A virtual world simulation provides experiential learning in a cohesive and entertaining yet challenging format.

-The research shows that the learning motivation is intrinsic.
+The research shows that learning motivation is intrinsic.
 While the students highly enjoy the game, it sustains their learning drive longer.
-For at risk students this is crucial.
+For at-risk students this is crucial.
 As the founders of Lionsheart Studios stated, “Any lecturer’s own experience, as well as extensive cutting edge research on education, will tell you that dry mathematical models are not very helpful in stimulating students’ ability to imagine what lies behind the academic models and the abstract concepts we teach in class.
 And this is particularly problematic in medium to large classes.”

 Gamifying the Study of Economics Through Simulation and More

 With the current courses that have been gamified to date, students gain proficiency in literacy, mathematics, financial skills, planning analytics, governance, and decision-making.
 Built using Unity software, UniPlay is being used in Business, Medicine, Engineering, and Law.
 Some examples include Playconomics, PlayTax, PlayMed, PlayMacro, and a full-scale simulator aptly named CampusLife.

 Examples of Simulation Courses Turned into Video Games in the Classroom